Achieving Dimension-Free Communication in Federated Learning via Zeroth-Order Optimization: Related Work

 \section{Related Work}

 \textbf{Communication-Efficient Federated Learning}: Initially, \citep{mcmahan2017communication} proposed the FedAvg algorithm, which uses multiple local update steps to reduce the frequency of model transfers between the server and the client, thereby lowering the total communication cost.
 Since then, various techniques have been developed to further optimize communication efficiency, with most approaches involving compression methods.
 For instance, sparsification \citep{han2020adaptive, li2020ggs, ozfatura2021time, wang2023communication, tang2022gossipfl}, quantization \citep{honig2022dadaquant, huang2023stochastic, haddadpour2021federated, shlezinger2020federated, jhunjhunwala2021adaptive, bouzinis2023wireless, liu2023communication, zakerinia2024communication}, and low-rank approximations~\citep{vogels2019powersgd,martin2021implicit}.
 However, the communication cost per round between a client and the server remains dependent on the model dimension.
 Taking Top-$\mathds{k}$ as an example \citep{stich2018sparsified}, only the top $\mathds{k}$ largest coordinates in the gradient vector are selected for communication.

-In theory, the convergence rate of Top-$\mathds{k}$ depends on both the model dimension $d$ and the hyper-parameter $\mathds{k}$.
+Theoretically, the convergence rate of Top-$\mathds{k}$ depends on both the model dimension $d$ and the hyper-parameter $\mathds{k}$.
 In practice, the choice of $\mathds{k}$ is linearly scaled with the model dimension $d$, i.e., $\mathds{k} = c \times d$, where $c$ is a constant such as 0.001 \citep{shi2019understanding}.
 Despite the success of these methods, the intrinsic dimension-dependent communication cost remains a major bottleneck for current FL systems, especially in the era of large deep learning models.
 In this work, our {\alg} achieves a constant $\cO(1)$ communication cost for uplink and downlink transmissions by zeroth-order optimization.